 After the application is approved, it will be advertised in an issue of the Trade-marks Journal.
 Typically, it takes approximately four months for the application to appear in the Trade-marks Journal after it has been approved.
 During the two-month period after the application is advertised, any member of the public may come forward to oppose the application.
 If the application is opposed, it is taken out of the application process until the opposition is resolved.
 However, if no one files a statement of opposition, or requests an extension of time to file a statement of opposition, within the two-month period, the application will be allowed for registration.

 After the application is allowed, the Trade-marks Office will require payment of a final registration fee before the trade-mark is entered on the register.
 If the application is based on proposed use, a declaration stating that the trade-mark has actually been used by the applicant must be submitted along with an additional filing fee.
 The required fees and the Declaration of Use must be submitted within six months from the date of allowance or three years from the filing date, whichever is later.
 If more time is needed by the applicant to put the trade-mark in use, the Trade-marks Office will grant extensions of time for the applicant to submit the Declaration of Use.
 Each extension of time is for six months and an additional fee must be paid for each extension.
 Approximately one month after the submission of the registration fee, the Trade-marks Office will register the trade-mark and issue a Certificate of Registration to the applicant.

 Below is a chart showing the steps in a Canadian trademark application.
-Click here to view a PDF of this chart.
+For more information, visit our website, http://trademarks-canada.com/.